 Interested youth in grades 7 through 12 attend a basic legal education class taught by local attorney volunteers.
 Classes are held in the fall, spring, and summer.
 Each class course covers jurisdiction, procedure, advocacy, ethics, and case preparation.
 After successfully completing the class, students take a youth court bar exam.
 Students must pass the exam with a score of 70 or better to get sworn-in.
 Students have chances to retake the bar exam if they do not pass it the first time around.

 What are some of the things members do?

-Trainings happen throughout the year for AYC members to learn about their role and responsibilities as judges and prosecuting and defense attorneys in actual criminal cases with peers.
+Trainings happen throughout the year for AYC members to hone their skills as judges and prosecuting and defense attorneys in actual criminal cases with peers.

 What are some of the benefits to being a member?

 Youth develop an understanding and respect for the law through classes and the administration of justice.